binfalse/binfalse.de/_posts/2015-02-10-node-no-such-file-or-directory.md

 ln -s /usr/bin/nodejs /usr/local/bin/node
 ~~~~~~~~

-I install the link to `/usr/local/bin/node` because that's also in my `$PATH` and won't conflict with other software that might provide `/usr/bin/node`..
+I installed the link to `/usr/local/bin/node` because that's also in my `$PATH` and won't conflict with other software that might provide `/usr/bin/node`..